top of page

 Separate

-• Cannot be recycled: Tetrapak (kids juice cartons, milk/salsa cartons) clear plastic food containers (cake boxes/clamshells for nuts/dried fruits), biodegradable plastics, paper/plastic resealable pouches (nuts), paper napkins, anything with oil & organic residue.
+• Non-recyclable: clear plastic food containers (cake/nut/dried fruit boxes), biodegradable plastics, resealable paper/plastic bags (nuts), paper napkins, anything with oil and organic waste.

-• Even if you focus on one item, you are doing a great job!
+Even if you focus on just one object, you're already doing a great job!

 Screenshot 2024-07-05 112647.jpg

-• Avoid sending organic waste to landfill.
-It produces methane that pollutes the air and rivers.
+• Avoiding sending organic waste to landfills produces methane that pollutes the air and rivers.

-• Keep a bowl on your kitchen counter for tea, coffee, eggs, fruit & vegetable scraps.
+• Keep a bowl on the kitchen counter for tea, coffee, eggshells, and fruit and vegetable scraps.

-• Buy a composter or dig a hole in your garden (see Resources for options).
+• Buy a composter or dig a hole in the garden (see resources for options).

-• Alternatively feed your food scraps to animals (e.g. see if your egg producer will take it).
+• Alternatively, feed animals with food scraps (for example, see if your egg producer accepts them).

 PSB-Plastics-Detail-Poster_EN.jpg